 Creating new records

-Creating records is possible on editable data source tables and basic views that don’t include joined tables.
+Creating records is possible on editable database tables and views that don’t include joined tables.

-Deleting records is possible on editable data source tables and basic views that don’t include joined tables.
+Deleting records is possible on editable database tables and view that don’t include joined tables.

 You can delete a record by selecting the checkbox corresponding to a record and then clicking on the delete button at the bottom left.
 It’s possible to delete more than 1 record at a time by selecting multiple records.

 You can sort a column on a table or view by clicking on the header for the column that should be sorted.
 You are only able to apply one sort at a time on connection tables.
 However, you can apply multiple sorts from a view.
 When you apply sorts on a view from the view editor, you are essentially applying the “default sorting” mechanism for a view.
 In other words, users will be able to click on the column headers of views to set a new sort order.